PerioHEALTH and Implants

 What will it look like after the implant is in, but before the crown is placed?

 There will usually be about three months of healing time before the crown is placed.
 During this time, a temporary bridge or denture will be fitted to fill in the gap.
 It should be noted that in some cases, the crown can be fitted to the implant immediately.
-Dr Fisher is very happy to discuss the criteria for this with you at your initial appointment.
+Your periodontist will discuss the criteria for this with you at your initial appointment.

 Are there any common complications?